pyember/ember-v2/src/ember/cli/setup-wizard/README.md

 # Ember Setup Wizard

-A delightful, interactive setup experience for Ember AI that gets users from zero to their first API call in under 60 seconds.
+A delightful, interactive setup experience for Ember that gets users from zero to their first API call in under 60 seconds.

 ## Usage